renlite/dart_flutter/renlite/README.md

   }

 ```
 The [RendererBinding mixin](https://api.flutter.dev/flutter/rendering/RendererBinding-mixin.html) is the connection between the RenderObjectTree and the Flutter engine.
+The initialization of [PipelineOwner](https://api.flutter.dev/flutter/rendering/PipelineOwner-class.html) and of [RnderView](https://api.flutter.dev/flutter/rendering/RenderView-class.html) is here of interest.
+[PipelineOwner](https://api.flutter.dev/flutter/rendering/PipelineOwner-class.html) manages the rendering pipeline and the [RenderObject]s(https://api.flutter.dev/flutter/rendering/RenderObject-class.html) that are visible on the screen.
+[PipelineOwner](https://api.flutter.dev/flutter/rendering/PipelineOwner-class.html) for example refreshes [RenderObject]s(https://api.flutter.dev/flutter/rendering/RenderObject-class.html) market as dirty.